-The Pro variant obviously has a major public mindshare lead, but the regular OnePlus 7 is perhaps the more interesting option for the masses, simply because its aggressive pricing makes it more accessible.
-(Hands-on: OnePlus 7 Review हिंदी में पढ़िए)
+The Pro variant obviously has a major public mindshare lead, but the regular OnePlus 7 is perhaps the more interesting option for the masses – simply because its aggressive pricing makes it a lot more accessible.
+(OnePlus 7 Review हिंदी में पढ़िए)

-OnePlus has progressively increased the prices of its flagship killers (a term it hasn’t used for the last three years) and has finally leapfrogged into the truly premium segment with the 7 Pro (review).
+Over the last few years, OnePlus has progressively increased the prices of its flagship killers (a term it hasn’t used for the last three years) and this year the company finally leapfrogged into the truly premium segment with the 7 Pro (review).

-In doing so, OnePlus has left a void in the lower mid-range segment that many other players like Asus, Xiaomi and even Samsung are now eager to fill their own set of flagship-specs phones.
+In doing so, it left a void in the lower mid-range segment that many other players like Asus, Xiaomi and even Samsung are now eager to fill with their own set of flagship-specs phones.

 OnePlus 7 Price in India and Specifications